eosin-platform/eov/README.md

 - **Vahadane** ([Vahadane et al., 2016](https://pubmed.ncbi.nlm.nih.gov/27164577/)): Learns a two-component stain dictionary via sparse non-negative matrix factorization with L1 (LASSO) regularization, producing a physically-motivated decomposition that preserves local tissue structure.

 Both methods share a common normalization pipeline: RGB → optical density conversion, tissue masking, stain matrix estimation, least-squares concentration solve, 99th-percentile concentration scaling to a reference target, and reconstruction.
 The CPU and GPU backends produce matched output — stain matrix estimation runs on the CPU from raw tile data, while per-pixel normalization runs either as a CPU buffer pass or as a GPU fragment shader transform.

+## Color Deconvolution

+eov supports real-time H&E color deconvolution, which separates a histology image into its constituent hematoxylin and eosin stain channels using the Beer–Lambert optical density model ([Ruifrok & Johnston, 2001](https://pubmed.ncbi.nlm.nih.gov/11531144/)).
+Controls are available in the HUD settings panel:

+- **Channel visibility**: toggle hematoxylin and eosin channels on or off independently.
+- **Channel isolation**: view a single stain channel in isolation to inspect hematoxylin (nuclei) or eosin (cytoplasm/stroma) contributions separately.
+- **Intensity control**: adjust per-channel stain intensity to enhance or suppress individual components.

+When stain normalization is active, the deconvolution reuses the slide-specific stain matrix estimated by the normalization step, so channel separation reflects the actual stain vectors of the current slide.
+Otherwise the default Ruifrok & Johnston reference matrix is used.
+Both CPU and GPU backends are supported.

 ## Supported Formats